applicaster/developer.applicaster.com/book/dev-env/iOS.md

 * [Zapp Plugins Manifest](/zappifest/plugins-manifest-format.md)

 ### Example Podfile
-Here is an example of a basic podfile to include the dependancies and configurations used by our plugins:
+Here is an example of a basic podfile to include the dependencies and configurations used by our plugins:

 ```
 platform :ios, '10.0'